10 Must-See Attractions in Los Angeles for Movie Lovers

 Major Film Landmarks

-Visitors who aren’t afraid of major tourist activity can see several sights, including the Grauman’s Chinese Theatre and the Dolby Theater (where the Oscars ceremony takes place), at the Hollywood and Highland Center.
-You can also spot the Hollywood sign from the observation decks on 3rd and 4th floors.
-If you’d rather avoid crowds and want to feel more like a local, Lake Hollywood Park is a great place for a picnic and a clear view of the famous hillside sign.
+Lake Hollywood Park: If you’d rather avoid crowds and want to feel more like a local, this is a great place for a picnic and a clear view of the famous Hollywood sign.

 Famous Filming Locations

-The Santa Monica Pier is another great choice.
-Although it hasn’t been featured in as many movies and shows as the Griffith Park Observatory, you’re still likely to find some familiar views.
-Plus, you’ll get to enjoy carnival rides and beach views during your trip to enjoy Hollywood history.
+Santa Monica Pier: Although it hasn’t been featured in as many movies and shows as the Griffith Park Observatory, you’re still likely to find some familiar views.
+Plus, if you go, you’ll get to enjoy carnival rides and beach views.

 Hollywood Studio Tours

-Universal Studios is an obvious go-to attraction for both theme park enthusiasts and movie fanatics.
-From the Wizarding World of Harry Potter to the actual studio lot tour (which has been converted into a theme park ride), there’s a lot of structured fun to be had at Universal Studios.
-Movie fans who want a more low-key, authentic experience may prefer the Paramount Studios lot tour.
+Universal Studios is the go-to attraction for both theme park enthusiasts and movie fanatics.
+There’s a lot of structured fun to be had at Universal Studios, including the Wizarding World of Harry Potter and a studio lot tour — which nowadays has been converted into a theme park ride.
+Movie fans who want a more low-key, authentic experience may prefer a lot tour with Paramount Studios.
 Compared to the highly produced and busy Universal Studios lot tour, the Paramount tour is an intimate look into cinematic history.